 Elden Ring release date

-Surprisingly, an interview between a Bandai Namco representative and Miyazaki revealed that Elden Ring has been in development since early 2017, when the final DLC of Dark Souls 3 was completed.
+In an interview, a Bandai Namco representative and Miyazaki revealed that Elden Ring has been in development since early 2017, when the final DLC of Dark Souls 3 was completed.
 However, with Sekiro: Shadows Die Twice in the way, we suspect Elden Ring wasn’t getting very much hands-on development time.

 Elden Ring gameplay

-Unfortunately, we haven’t seen any gameplay for Elden Ring yet; FromSoftware has dubbed it an action RPG, so it’s probably going to be more like Dark Souls and Bloodborne than it is Sekiro, which was a full-blown action game.
+FromSoftware has dubbed it an action RPG, so it’s going to be more like Dark Souls and Bloodborne than it is Sekiro, which was a full-blown action game.